A recent University of Maine at Farmington graduate guest-lecturing an adaptive recreation class in a UMF Rehabilitation Services class.

 If you have a passion for working with people, this hands-on degree will prepare you to make a difference in the lives of others.

-Want to save more than $6,000 per year in tuition?
+Save nearly $6,000 per year in tuition.
 This University of Maine at Farmington program qualifies for the New England Regional Program tuition discount.

-This price break is for residents of Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont for the 2022-2023 academic year — a savings of more than $6,000.
+This price break is for residents of Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont for the 2023-2024 academic year — a savings of $5,880 per year.

 In response to Maine’s critical workforce need for fully-prepared rehabilitation and human services professionals, Farmington offers a fully online degree completion program to help adult learners and community college students earn a Bachelor of Science degree in Rehabilitation & Human Services.
-This program builds upon general education courses you may have completed at another university of community college — allowing you to complete your Bachelor’s degree.

-The Degree Completion Program in Rehabilitation & Human Services is designed for those who have earned general / basic education credits (English, Math, Science, etc.) or who hold an Associate’s Degree.
-It’s particularly valuable for those who may have had to postpone their degree completion due to employment, military mobility, family obligations, disability, geographic constraints or other reasons.
+This degree completion program is particularly valuable for those who may have had to postpone their degree completion due to employment, military mobility, family obligations, disability, geographic constraints or other reasons.

 Request Info About our Degree Completion Program in Rehab & Human Services

-Additional UMF Rehabilitation & Human Services-related Offering
+Additional UMF Rehabilitation & Human Services Offerings

 See more about our Rehabilitation & Human Services program in the words of our students, a recent graduate and our faculty.